Zoey-at-WCS/EBEC2022/README.md

-Any reuse of the course materials, data or code is encouraged with due acknowledgement.
+Any reuse of the course materials is encouraged with due acknowledgement.

 ******
 ## License